 A vacation to remember

 Paihia never runs out of its charm to surprise travelers.
-Whether it is through its golden sand beaches, through its diverse flora and fauna or its culture, it manages to keep one enticed.
+Whether it is through its golden sand beaches, its diverse flora and fauna, or its culture, it manages to keep one enticed.
 The place has the power to turn your vacation into one of the most memorable ones.
-Just come and experience it for yourself.
+Just come and experience these activities in Paihia for yourself.